r0bse/cdc-pact/README.md

 It contains a PactBroker and a Postgres Database.

 ## Provider-Service
-Needs Postgres DB running in background (with provider-database)
+Needs a Postgres DB running in background (with provider-database).
+Provided in docker-compose.yml

+More description in subfolder.

 ## Consumer-Servive
 Can startup on it's own
 Needs Provider-Service for full functionality.

+More description in subfolder.

 ## Android-Consumer
 Can start on its own.
 Needs Provider-Service for full functionality.

+More description in subfolder.